guillaumecouture/IntuneDocs/intune/device-profile-android-teamviewer.md

     - **Update Remote Assistance**: Allows administrators to modify the TeamViewer connector settings
     - **Request Remote Assistance**: Allows administrators to start a new remote assistance session for any user.
 Users with this role are not limited by any Intune role within a scope.
 Also, user or device groups assigned an Intune role within a scope can also request remote assistance.

+- An intune product license needs to be assigned to the Intune administrative account that will be used to create the TeamViewer connector.

 - A [TeamViewer](https://www.teamviewer.com) account with the sign-in credentials